llvm/llvm-project/llvm/docs/Security.rst

 3. Allow distributors time to investigate and deploy fixes before wide dissemination of vulnerabilities or mitigation shortcomings.
 4. Ensure timely notification and release to vendors who package and distribute LLVM-based toolchains and projects.
 5. Ensure timely notification to users of LLVM-based toolchains whose compiled code is security-sensitive, through the `CVE process`_.
-6. Strive to improve security over time, for example by adding additional testing, fuzzing, and hardening after fixing issues.

 *Note*: these goals ensure timely action, provide disclosure timing when issues are reported, and respect vendors' / packagers' / users' constraints.